 Every Bubble app has at least two versions, live (the version exposed to the world) and at least one development version, to which you make changes.
 All apps by default come with a single development version, called "test," although users on Team, Professional, and Dedicated plans can create more.

-Within a version, bubble lets you revert changes to your application in case something went wrong.
+Within a version, Bubble lets you revert changes to your application in case something went wrong.
 Save points make it easy to revert to particular point, but since changes are stored continuously, you can revert to any specified time.
 How far back in time you can revert is determined by your plan.

-As explained above, your application has at least two versions, live and test.
+Your application has at least two versions, live and test.
 Live represents the publicly-accessible version of the app, test is the version you make changes to.
 When you are ready, you can deploy your changes from test to live.
 Users on Team, Production, and Dedicated plans can have multiple development versions.

 Functionality related to version control can be found in the version control dropdown, found just to the left of the preview button: